alexthecat123/LisaSourceCompilation/README.md

 # What's in this repo?
 Four things!
-- In the src directory, you can find all the files that I created as part of the build process.
+- In the ```src``` directory, you can find all the files that I created as part of the build process.
 This includes build scripts and new source files that I had to make.
-The directory structure in SRC is identical to the structure in which these files should be organized on the actual Lisa hard disk.
+The directory structure in ```src``` is identical to the structure in which these files should be organized on the actual Lisa hard disk.
 These are all included in the disk image I'm about to talk about; I just put them here too for easy viewing in a modern text editor.
-- In the scripts directory, you'll find two scripts that manipulate the source files on your modern computer.
+- In the ```scripts``` directory, you'll find two scripts that manipulate the source files on your modern computer.
 We'll go over what they do later.
-- LOS Compilation Base.image.zip is a disk image compatible with ESProFile, Cameo/Aphid, and ArduinoFile that contains everything that I can possibly provide to get you started with compiling LOS without violating Apple's license agreement.
+- ```LOS Compilation Base.image.zip``` is a disk image compatible with ESProFile, Cameo/Aphid, and ArduinoFile that contains everything that I can possibly provide to get you started with compiling LOS without violating Apple's license agreement.
 Of course, unzip it before you do anything with it!
 This disk image has stock LOS 3.0 and the Workshop installed, as well as all my build scripts, new source files I had to create, my "incredibly beautiful" application icons, and a couple programs like ICONEDIT that I had to grab from other Lisa disks, as well as plenty of disk space for all the source files you'll have to copy over and the object code that gets generated.
 You can use the raw-to-dc42 tool that comes with LisaEm to convert this to a DC42 image that you can actually mount and use in LisaEm.
-- glue.c is a replacement for LisaEm's standard glue.c that will allow your custom copy of LOS to function in LisaEm, even after you've replaced the stock copy of SYSTEM.OS with your own.
+- ```glue.c``` is a replacement for LisaEm's standard glue.c that will allow your custom copy of LOS to function in LisaEm, even after you've replaced the stock copy of SYSTEM.OS with your own.
 We'll talk about why this is necessary later.

 # What's not in this repo?
 The actual LOS source code itself.
 Thanks to Apple's really weird license on the code, I can't share it here.
 So you'll have to copy it into my disk image, make changes to some of the files, and then use my build scripts to build everything.
 But don't worry, all the info needed to do all of this (and a script to help with the copy process) is right here!